aychtang/halah/README.md

 When running the init function, you need to pass an empty DOM element, which Halah will fill with a d3 graph, and what type of graph you want as a string.

-Given the following HTML:
+We could make a 500px square bar graph, given the following HTML:

 ```html
 <div class="graph" style="width: 500px; height: 500px"></div>
 ```

-We could make a 500px square bar graph with the following javascript.
+Along with the following javascript:

 ```js
 var barGraphView = graphModel.init(document.querySelector('.graph'), 'bar');